Africa's sports bars, TV shacks step up security for World Cup

 A blast wounded 15 people watching an English Premiership soccer match at a pub in the Tanzanian city of Arusha in April.

-Nigeria's army has issued a nationwide warning to tighten security at the centres.
+Nigeria's army has issued a nationwide warning to tighten security at the centers.
 Uganda's police said there were new "strict regulations" on venues screening live matches.

 Kenya – which is still reeling from the deadly September raid on its capital's Westgate shopping mall and a string of grenade and bomb attacks – stepped up police patrols around venues and told managers to "register and screen" fans.